top of page

 CAE is an extremely contagious disease (as most on this list are).
 It’s a complex disease that can lead to death or illness in goats.

 Unfortunately, it's also a disease that can incubate for a long time before symptoms are present (or it can be detected by diagnostic tests).
-This attributes to its ability to pass between goats without detection.
+This is attributed to its ability to pass between goats without detection.

 What are the Symptoms of CAE in Goats?